Battle of Paraitakene

-The Battle of Paraitakene (also called Paraetacene; Παραιτακηνή) was fought in 317 BC, during the second of the succession wars that were fought after the death Alexander the Great; the so called Wars of the Diadochi.
+The Battle of Paraitakene (also called Paraetacene; Παραιτακηνή) was fought in 317 BC, during the second of the succession wars that were fought after the death of Alexander the Great; the so called Wars of the Diadochi.
 In Paraitakene, a district of Persis, the armies of Antigonus Monophthalmus and Eumenes the Cardian engaged in a long and bloody battle that ended indecisively; since Antigonus suffered the most casualties the battle is seen as a victory for Eumenes.
 Both armies withdrew after the battle; Antigonus towards his ally Peithon's satrapy of Media, Eumenes towards Gabiene.

 Background

 After the death of Alexander the Great, his generals immediately began squabbling over his huge empire.
 Soon it degenerated into open warfare, with each general attempting to claim a portion of Alexander's vast kingdom.
 One of the most talented successor generals (Diadochi) was Antigonus Monophthalmus, so called because of an eye he lost in a siege.
 During the early years of warfare between the Diadochi, he faced Eumenes, a capable general who had already crushed the popular general Craterus.
 The two Diadochi fought a series of battles across Asia Minor in which Antigonos completely outgeneraled Eumenes.
 Eumenes retreated to, and was besieged in, the fortress of Nora.
 Eventually, after swearing an oath, Eumenes was released.
 Unfortunately for Antigonos Eumenes had revised the original oath in a way he was still able to continue the war without being labeled an oathbreaker.
 Eumenes recruited a small army and marched south into Cilicia where he made an alliance with Antigenes and Teutamus (commanders of the Argyraspides (Silver Shields) and the Hypaspists (Shield-bearers), two corps of veterans of Alexander the Great's wars of conquest).
 In Cilicia, Syria and Phoenicia Eumenes recruited additional troops for his army and ships for his fleet and renewed the war against Antigonos.
 Antigonos, having taken care of his enemies in the West, now marched East after Eumenes.
 When he arrived in Cilicia he found out Eumenes had marched to Mesopotamia trying to get the eastern Satraps to join his cause.
 After securing Cilicia and Syria he marched to Mesopotamia intent upon bringing Eumenes to battle.
 Eumenes avoided battle and the armies marched and countermarched through Babylonia, Susiana and Media until finally, in the summer of 316 BC, they faced off across a plain in the lands of the Paraitakenoi, to the northeast of Susa.